LachlanPotter33/Proj-4-Group-3/README.md

 The Model concluded with an accuracy_score: 87.71848137535817 %.

 An attempted Confusion Matrix was applied however the dataFrame was reduced to 27920 rows compare to the clean Dataframe of 100510.
-This unwanted reduction may of been the result of a model limitation.
+This unwanted reduction may of been the result of a Train_test_split.
 Due to time restrictions the following was unable to be resolved.

-The impact of the reduced Dataframe on the confusion matrix saw the disproportion quanitity of good loans / 1's skew the train model and negative impacted the predicition accuracy of other loan Statuses.
+The impact of the reduced Dataframe on the confusion matrix saw the disproportion quanitity of good loans / 1's skew the train model and negative impacted the predicition accuracy of other loan Statuses, commonly referred to as an Imbalance Data.

+RandomForest_model = Accuracy Score: 87.71848137535817 %

+LogisticRegression=  Accuracy Score: 83.74364239833807 %

+SGDClassifier = Accuracy Score: 85.54406743236467 %

+Confusion_matrix
 Accuracy Score : 0.8551934097421203

 Classification Report
               precision    recall  f1-score   support